 A love of wine was fostered early in Andrew Scott’s career, although it took some years to take stubborn control of him.
-While racking up a formidable resume in restaurants in Adelaide, including a stint at The Chesser Cellar with Primo Caon and another with James Erskine (Jauma) at Augè – old-school and new-school legends right there – then in Noosa, Scott dipped in and out of education, with hospitality and, more significantly, wine eventually winning the tussle.
+Scott racked up a formidable resumé in restaurants in Adelaide, including a stint at The Chesser Cellar with Primo Caon, and another with James Erskine (Jauma) at Augè – old-school and new-school legends right there – before moving to Noosa to ply his trade.
+Scott dipped in and out of education, and worked for some time as a ski instructor, but hospitality and, more significantly, a deepening passion for wine eventually won the tussle.

-Glen Robert of Bent Road Wine, in Queensland’s Granite Belt, shifted Scott irrevocably towards the dark side, when a chance meeting led to Scott sitting in on Robert’s MW training group.
-One thing led to another, and when infrequent ten-hour round trips to the winery – to help and to learn – from Noosa to Ballandean turned into fortnightly trips, the die was well and truly cast and Andrew took up an offer to become the assistant winemaker.
+Glen Robert of Bent Road Wine, in Queensland’s Granite Belt, shifted Scott irrevocably towards the dark side, when a chance meeting saw him sitting in on Robert’s MW training group.
+One thing led to another, and when infrequent ten-hour round trips to the winery – to help and to learn – from Noosa to Ballandean turned into fortnightly trips, the die was well and truly cast, and Scott took up an offer to become the assistant winemaker at Bent Road.

 Scott works without additions, bar a minimal amount of sulphur and varies his methods to suit fruit and objective, neutral oak often, new oak occasionally, but amphora (Georgian qveri, to be exact) more and more frequently.
-Skin contact on both reds and whites is a feature, and he is also experimenting with sous voile (under a protective ‘veil’ of flor yeast, think Sherry or the Jura) maturation and even maderisation, intentionally and for the right reasons.
+Skin contact on whites is a feature, as well as long contact on reds, and he is also raising wines sous voile (under a protective ‘veil’ of flor yeast, think Sherry or the Jura) maturation and even maderisation, intentionally and for the right reasons.